klahrich/chiefhustler/content/diary/investing-diary-0005.md

 ![oilcapex](/images/oilcapex.png)

 My goal here is not to go over these macro trends, it would take way too much time, and I'm not qualified anyway.
+Smarter people have expressed their thoughts on the matter, see Kuppy's [here](https://adventuresincapitalism.com/2021/09/29/will-esg-create-the-next-lehman-moment/) for example.

 Let's just assume that oil & gas stocks are likely to be undervalued.
 I'm still no expert though; therefore I need help choosing which ones to bet on.